 The list of documents for a residence permit in Turkey:

-- Birth certificate for children under 18 years of age – apostille, notarized translation.
+• Birth certificate for children under 18 – apostille, notarized translation.

-- Receipts for the payment of state taxes for the issuance of a residence permit and a residence permit card.
+• Receipts for the payment of state taxes for issuing a residence permit and a residence permit card.

-- Additional documents depending on the type of residence permit.
-For example, for a tourist residence permit, a travel plan is provided for the entire period of validity of a residence permit, and for a residence permit for entrepreneurs , an invitation from an individual or a company with which the foreigner plans to cooperate.
+• Additional documents depending on the type of residence permit.
+For example, for a tourist residence permit, a travel plan is provided for the entire period of validity of a residence permit, and a residence permit for entrepreneurs, an invitation from an individual or a company with which the foreigner plans to cooperate.

-An interview at Migration Management takes about 15 minutes, but waiting in line for an appointment can take anywhere from one to three hours.
+An interview at Migration Management takes about 15 minutes, but waiting in line for an appointment can take one to three hours.
 The people who work in migration speak Turkish and not much English.
-The applicant can hire an official interpreter at the Migration office, if one is available, or bring one or use an online electronic translator, if necessary.
+The applicant can hire an official interpreter at the Migration office, if available, or bring one or use an online electronic translator, if necessary.

-If a foreigner applies for a residence permit through the e-ikamet.goc.gov.tr website, the state fee is calculated and paid online.
+If a foreigner applies for a residence permit through the e-ikamet.goc.gov.tr.
+The state fee can be calculated and paid either online or in person at the tax office.
 Along with the main list of documents, the payment receipt is brought to the interview place for GÖÇ.

-A foreigner needs to get a Turkish TIN (Vergi Kimlik Numarası) in order to pay the state duty for a residence permit in person.
-TIN can be obtain from the tax office for a fee or online through the ivd.gib.gov.tr website.
+A foreigner needs to get a Turkish TIN (Vergi Kimlik Numarası) to pay the state duty for a residence permit in person.
+TIN can be obtained from the tax office for a fee or online through the dijital.gib.gov.tr website.

 How to extend a residence permit, get permanent residence, and Turkish citizenship